behaverse/data-model/_pages/guideline/10-folder_structure.md

 Most behavioral datasets do not follow the BIDS way of organizing data files and instead either have a table per task (including the data from all subjects in the same table) or a folder per task which contains a file per subject.
 Organizing data by task makes sense because a task defines a data schema that will be the same across subjects.
 Grouping subjects in a common table also makes sense because the data is usually small and typically processed all at once rather than on a subject-by-subject basis.
 However, as data sets become larger, there are several advantages to using the BIDS convention (in addition to consistency, this includes for example a greater ease to understand the scope of the indices or the ability to easily delete all the data from one particular subject who might request it).

-BIDS uses a hierarchy principle to avoid duplicating information across many folders: if some information applies to all the sessions of one subject, that information should be in the root folder of that subject’s data.
+BIDS uses a hierarchy principle to avoid duplicating information across many folders: if some information applies to all the sessions of one subject, that information should be in the root folder of that subject's data.
 Information that is closest to the actual data file has priority over information presented at a higher level; this allows one to specify the general parameters at the root of the study folder and only include changes relative to those general parameters when they apply.
 It is OK but not strictly necessary to follow this pattern.

 The folder structure we will use is described below.
 Note that entities surrounded square brackets "[ ]" are optional and may be used only when applicable and entities marked with a "*" are replicated for each instance of the class (e.g., for each subject in the study).